FraCSPy/FraCSPy/README.md

 A single toolbox of python procedures for the full microseismic pipeline from modelling to post-event analysis.
-This library is a single location leveraging the excellent work of other scientists (/software developers) and adapts them for the specific usecase of microseismic monitoring.
+This library is a single location leveraging the excellent work of other scientists (/software developers) and adapts them for the specific use case of microseismic monitoring.

 Some functionalities include:
 - modelling script generation (for accompanying SOFI3D),
-- standard signal processing,
+- event imaging,
-- event imaging
+- moment tensor inversion

 Some python libraries that are heavily utilised include:
 - pylops